UniversalDependencies/docs/_uz/feat/Case.md

 ### <a name="Acc">`Acc`</a>: accusative

 Typically, the accusative case in Uzbek marks the definite direct object in a sentence.
-Indefinite direct objects do not receive the accusative suffix, but stays in bare form
+Indefinite direct objects do not receive the accusative suffix, but stay in bare form
 (`Nom`).

 In Uzbek `Acc` is expressed by suffix _-ni, -in, -n, -i(in literature)_.